 - Represent a complementary fit with your business

-When creating and culling your shortlist, be sure to include other stakeholders in the decision making process.
-This could be managers, important vendors, mentors and other investors.
+When creating and culling your shortlist, be sure to include other stakeholders in the decision-making process.
+These could be managers, important vendors, mentors and other investors.
 Their opinions and insight can prove valuable in a collaborative effort to pin down what’s best for the company.

 3. Conduct thorough background checks